 I don’t know about you but I’ve never been keen on the idea of watching my life flash before my eyes.

-In a 9-5 job, it used to feel like time was flying by and I could never catch up with everything I needed to do, from life admin to running my home and finding time to see my loved ones.
+In a 9-5 job, it used to feel like time was flying by and I could never catch up with everything I needed to do, from life admin to running my home, exercising to finding time to see my loved ones.

 There was a constant yearning for the next bit of time off to get my life in order, which would usually only consist of one day on a bank holiday weekend.
 And it just wasn’t enough.